digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 ## The pilot presentation

 This pilot aim to try different extraction methods, species and plant parts to elaborate a simple way to create a national, whether international metabolomic platform based on the mass spectromety.
 It will be based on 96 samples that corresponds to a 96 well plate for mass spectrometry to have a sufficient sample pool to determine the best exctraction method and begin with some random species available in the Fribourg botanical garden.
+All plants will be classified following the Open Tree of Life taxonomy (OTL, 2022).

 ## The methodology